-On August 2,2022, we entered into a supplemental agreement to the Partnership Agreement dated January 31, 2022 with LIVMOR.

-The supplemental agreement states we will pay an additional \$200,000 for the source code access under the Partnership Agreement.
-Payments totaling \$200,000 have been made by the Company and LIVMOR has delivered to the Company copies of source materials and codes.
-All licenses granted by LIVMOR will automatically be converted into a non-exclusive and perpetual license and become licenses granted on a royalty-free and fully paid-up basis, in which LIVMOR hereby expressly waives and relinquishes all HeartBeam payment obligations under the Partnership Agreement.
+During August 2022, we entered into a supplemental agreement with LIVMOR.
+The supplemental agreement stated the Company would pay an additional \$0.2 million for access the source code under the partnership agreement.
+Payments totaling \$0.2 million have been made by the Company and LIVMOR has delivered to the Company copies of source materials and codes.
+All licenses granted by LIVMOR have been automatically converted into a non-exclusive and perpetual license and has become licenses granted on a royalty-free and fully paid-up basis, in which LIVMOR hereby expressly waives and relinquishes all HeartBeam payment obligations under the initial partnership agreement.